Allen Simms: Biography

 PAC-10 record holder in the triple jump, PAC-10 Newcomer of the Year, the NCAA West Region Field Event Athlete of the Year and set the University of Southern California's school record in the triple jump.
+Simms had earlier competed for the George Mason Patriots track and field team.

 His personal best jump is 17.17 metres, achieved in April 2003 in Los Angeles.
 He has 17.26 metres on the indoor track, achieved in March 2003 in Fayetteville.
 In the long jump he has 8.02 metres.

 He graduated from USC in 2005 with a bachelor's degree in multimedia technology and earned a Master of Art in liberal studies and a graduate certificate in global studies from the University of North Carolina-Greensboro in 2014.